SAEs

-Please note!
+SAEs may occur during research.
 The information on this page is only applicable to research with a medicinal product that is subject to the Dutch WMO Act (under previous legislation).
-Information on reporting adverse events during research with medicinal products under CTR, medical devices (MDR) and in-vitro diagnostics (IVDR) can be found on the following pages: CTR safety report, MDR safety report and IVDR safety report.
+Information on reporting adverse events during research with medicinal products under CTR, medical devices (MDR) and in-vitro diagnostics (IVDR) is available on the following pages: CTR safety report, MDR safety report and IVDR safety report.

 SAE

 SAE is short for Serious Adverse Event.
-An SAE is any untoward medical occurrence in a patient or trial subject, which does not have a causal relationship with the treatment, and:
+An SAE is any untoward medical occurrence in a patient or research participant, which does not have a causal relationship with the treatment, and:

 • is fatal, and/or